 After earning a B.A. in the Humanities and an M.A. in Communication, he was for several years the director of Education Programs for the American Film Institute in Washington, D.C., and later, a story editor for United Artists studios in Los Angeles.
 In the mid-1970s he left Hollywood for Santa Fe, where he took up the life of a writer.
 The House of Alarcon, an epic novel of a Spanish colonial family in New Mexico, was published in the United States and simultaneously in the United Kingdom.

 Joseph created a highly successful academic program in Moving Image Arts at The College of Santa Fe (now the Santa Fe University of Art and Design), and served as its founding Chair for seven years, while also teaching courses in Media Ethics.
-In 1994 he met Dr. Hazel Parcells, a centenarian pioneer of holistic healing, who eventually became his teacher and the subject of his book, Live Better Longer.
-Dr. Parcells died at 106 shortly after the book was published.
+In 1994 he met Dr. Hazel Parcells, a centenarian pioneer of holistic healing, who eventually became his teacher and the subject of his books, Healer and Live Better Longer.
+She lived to 106.

 Joseph is a columnist for several on-line publications, including Beliefnet.com.
 His articles have appeared in scores of magazines, including Spirituality and Health, American Way, Massage Magazine, and Yoga Journal.

 He lives in San Miguel de Allende, Mexico.